 Randy: Okay, my love.
 Wine is an appreciating asset we have BOTH enjoyed over the years.
 Since when did you join the Women’s Temperance League?

-See what we have to look forward to?
-But marriage is compromise.
-In the way I put up with Randy’s need to… (I won’t use the “h” word but it rhymes with boarding) acquire things, he puts up with my high-strung, neurotic personality.
+See?
+This is how it is all the time.
+But, as I’ve been told, marriage is compromise.
+In the way I put up with Randy’s need to… (I won’t use the “h” word but it rhymes with boarding) “acquire” things, he puts up with my high-strung, neurotic personality.

 Maybe in some ways, it evens out.
 Randy never sweats the small stuff.
 I sweat everything.
 And I know I’m lucky.
-My husband’s an interesting man with many, varied passions.
+My husband’s an interesting man with many, varied passions…*cough.*

 However, I’m still left with boxes of collectibles, acres of musical equipment and stacks of wine cases.
 So here’s the compromise.
 Randy has promised he will address these issues in the near future.
 I promise I will remain calm, so calm.
 So very, very calm.
 Stay tuned.

 Does anyone else have a husband who likes to acquire lots and lots of things?
-Comments are always welcome and if you’d like to receive postings by email, just enter your address at the bottom.
-Thank you so much for reading and sharing!
+Comments are always welcome and if you’d like what you read, please share.
+Thank you!